seanmcnamara33/frontend-capstone/README.md

 # Project Atelier - An Online Shopping Experience

-add contents for each widget, gif/img of application
+add contents for each widget, gif/img of application, example.env
 ### Setup
 ---
 To run our application: